derhuerst/locomore/readme.md

 .catch(console.error)
 ```

 Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/promise) that will resolve with an object with `outward` and `returning`.
-Both are an array of `journey`s in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format).
+Both are arrays of `journey`s in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format).

 ```js
 {